Emerson Electric (NYSE:EMR) Releases Q2 2024 Earnings Guidance

-Emerson Electric (NYSE:EMR – Get Free Report) updated its second quarter 2024 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of 1.220-1.260 for the period, compared to the consensus estimate of 1.250.
+Emerson Electric (NYSE:EMR – Get Free Report) issued an update on its second quarter 2024 earnings guidance on Wednesday morning.
+The company provided earnings per share guidance of 1.220-1.260 for the period, compared to the consensus earnings per share estimate of 1.250.
 The company issued revenue guidance of $4.2 billion-$4.3 billion, compared to the consensus revenue estimate of $4.3 billion.
 Emerson Electric also updated its FY 2024 guidance to 5.300-5.450 EPS.

 Emerson Electric Stock Up 0.8 %

-Emerson Electric (NYSE:EMR – Get Free Report) last announced its quarterly earnings data on Wednesday, February 7th.
-The industrial products company reported $1.22 EPS for the quarter, beating analysts’ consensus estimates of $1.04 by $0.18.
-Emerson Electric had a return on equity of 11.59% and a net margin of 69.33%.
-The firm had revenue of $4.12 billion during the quarter, compared to analysts’ expectations of $3.91 billion.
-During the same quarter last year, the firm posted $0.78 earnings per share.
-The company’s revenue for the quarter was up 22.1% compared to the same quarter last year.
-On average, sell-side analysts forecast that Emerson Electric will post 5.4 EPS for the current fiscal year.
+Emerson Electric (NYSE:EMR – Get Free Report) last issued its quarterly earnings data on Wednesday, February 7th.
+The industrial products company reported $1.22 earnings per share for the quarter, beating analysts’ consensus estimates of $1.04 by $0.18.
+The company had revenue of $4.12 billion for the quarter, compared to the consensus estimate of $3.91 billion.
+Emerson Electric had a net margin of 69.33% and a return on equity of 11.59%.
+The firm’s revenue for the quarter was up 22.1% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned $0.78 earnings per share.
+As a group, analysts predict that Emerson Electric will post 5.4 EPS for the current year.

 Emerson Electric Dividend Announcement